snejokeee/rest-client-call-exception/README.md

 # RestClientCallException

+A simple wrapper around RestClientResponseException that can contain an instance of HttpRequest inside it.

 ## What is the problem ?

-In some cases, you may want an instance of `HttpRequest` sent along with your `RestClient`.
+In some cases, you may want an instance of `HttpRequest` sent by `RestClient`.
 But this is not possible because the default status handler `org.springframework.web.client.StatusHandler#defaultHandler(List)` ignores the request parameter when creating `RestClientException` and its successors.

 More information at: